The covering numbers of rings: Rings without unity and covers by unital subrings

 \section{Rings without unity and covers by unital subrings}

 Theorem \ref{thm:main} provides a complete classification of $\sigma$-elementary rings with unity, which in turn allows us to describe all the integers that occur as covering numbers of such rings.
-In this section, we examine two related covering problems.
+We now examine two related covering problems.
 First, what can be said of covering numbers for rings without a multiplicative identity?
 Second, how do our results change if we insist that each subring in a cover of a unital ring $R$ must contain $1_R$?
 As shown in Theorem \ref{thm:rngtoring}, these two problems are closely related, and an answer to the second question provides an answer to the first.

 Recall the definitions of $\sigma_u$ and $\sigma_u$-elementary given in Definition \ref{def:sigmau}.
-It is clear that parts (3) and (4) of Lemma \ref{lem:basics} carry over to coverings of $R$ by unital subrings: for any two-sided ideal of $R$, we have $\sigma_u(R) \le \sigma_u(R/I)$; and when $R$ is coverable by unital subrings, we may assume that each subring in a minimal cover is maximal.
-As in the earlier portions of this paper, we will make free and frequent use of these properties.
+It is clear that parts (3) and (4) of Lemma \ref{lem:basics} carry over to coverings of $R$ by unital subrings: for any two-sided ideal of $R$, we have $\sigma_u(R) \le \sigma_u(R/I)$; and when $R$ is coverable by unital subrings that are contained in maximal subrings, we may assume that each subring in a minimal cover is maximal.
+Going forward, we will make free and frequent use of these properties.

-Now, consider a ring $R$ without unity.
-Certainly, we can attempt to cover $R$ by proper subrings (which may also fail to contain a multiplicative identity), and hence it makes sense to define covers of $R$ and $\sigma(R)$ in the obvious way.
 It is well known that any ring without unity can be embedded in a larger ring that contains a multiplicative identity.
 Using this construction, we will connect covers of rings without unity to covers of unital rings by unital subrings and prove Theorem \ref{thm:rngtoring}.

 \begin{myproof}[of Theorem \ref{thm:rngtoring}] We first proceed as in \cite[Section 3]{SwartzWerner} and reduce to the case where $R$ is finite and has prime power order.
 By results of Neumann \cite[Lemma 4.1,4.4]{Neumann} and Lewin \cite[Lemma 1]{Lewin}, $R$ contains a two-sided ideal $I$ of finite index such that $\sigma(R) = \sigma(R/I)$.
 Hence, we may assume that $R$ is finite.
 Next, the Chinese Remainder Theorem still applies to finite rings without identity, so $R \cong \bigoplus_{i=1}^t R_i$, where each $R_i$ is a ring and $|R_i| = p_i^{n_i}$ for some distinct primes $p_1, \ldots, p_t$.
 Lemma \ref{lem:AMM2.2} holds for rings without unity, so $\sigma(R) = \min_{1 \le i \le t}\{\sigma(R_i)\}$.
 Thus, we may assume that $|R|=p^n$ for some prime $p$ and some $n \ge 1$.